Salvias

 Blue bush sage (Salvia urica).
 Photo by Scott Zona.

-Salvias are great plants for bringing butterflies and hummingbirds to your garden and as a bonus, they have no serious pests.
-With hundreds of annual and perennial species coming in an array of colors and sizes, you can easily find one or more to complement your landscape.
+Salvias are excellent plants for bringing butterflies and hummingbirds to your garden and as a bonus, they have no serious pests.
+With hundreds of annual and perennial species coming in an array of colors and sizes, there’s a salvia for almost any landscape.

-Salvias are at home in mass plantings, borders, and even containers; they are especially well suited to cottage gardens.
-The colorful, slender, tubular blooms of these plants make great cut flowers and will last for several days in a vase indoors.
+Salvias are at home in mass plantings, borders, and even containers; their loose and natural growth pattern makes them especially well suited to cottage gardens.
+The slender, tubular blooms of these plants will last for several days in a vase indoors, making them a good choice for a cut-flower garden.

 With so many salvias on the market you can easily find the one to fit your landscape conditions and aesthetic.